conconga/website-kruk.eng.br/blog_lu/about.md

 but Python/Numpy is on the way!
 - I played with some resources I had at home, like cellphone, laptop and desktop and build a cluster with them.
 I used Message Passing Interface (MPI) with Octave.
-- This topics are daily used, as if they were inside my personal toolbox:
+- These topics are daily used, as if they were inside my personal toolbox:
   - Statistical concepts and tools,
   - Algebra,
   - Mixture of Gaussians, EM-algorithm, etc